rosvall/makita-lxt-protocol/README.md

 # Notes on how to communicate with Makita 18V batteries

-Makita LXT 18V batteries feature some sort of battery management system, that keeps track of cell voltage, temperature, state of charge, overload, undervoltage.
-The yellow connector
+Makita LXT 18V batteries feature various types of battery management systems, that keeps track of cell voltage, temperature, state of charge, overload, undervoltage, which can be read out.
+This data can be read out through the yellow connector on the batteries.

+The [DC18RC](https://www.makitatools.com/products/details/DC18RC) fast charger uses this data connection to figure out the maximum allowed charging current.

+The [BTC04](https://www.youtube.com/watch?v=uumwieLu8CE) likewise uses this data connection to display various battery data.

+Most of the information here is the result of reverse enginering the BTC04.
+The rest is from [Martin Jansson's Open Battery Information project](https://github.com/mnh-jansson/open-battery-information).

 ## Electrical connection